kelson-martins/RPGDicer/README.md

 Assignment 1.2 for the Illinois Creative, Serious and Playful Science of Android Apps Course Hosted by Coursera.

 How it Works:

 Faces 8 / 9 or 10 = Success
 Face 1 = Critical Failure

+These are Default values.
+They can be changed in the Settings option.

 Developed by: Kelson Martins